 Waves rolling across the turquoise ocean, birds gliding in clear blue skies… mega yachts docked in full splendor.
-These images of paradise might seem like a dream, but in the Bahamas, exceptional is a way of life.
-So is simplicity, and good old fashioned fun!
+These images of paradise might seem like a dream, but in the Bahamas, exceptional, simplicity and good old-fashioned fun are all just a way of life!

-You might have heard rave reviews about this part of the globe, but how much do you really know about the Bahamas, and when is the best time to visit?
+You might have heard rave reviews about this part of the globe, but how much do you really know about the Bahamas, and when is the best time to go there?

-Although the beaches are more crowded, the best time to visit is during high season, which runs from December to mid-April, making it a great spot for a well-deserved spring break.
-Bahamian summers are generally warm and sometimes rainy, with daytime temperatures reaching about 89.7°F. Hurricane season lasts from June to November.
+The best time to visit the Bahamas is during high season, which runs from mid-December to mid-April,.
+While the beaches are a little more crowded, it’s a great spot for a warm winter getaway.
+Bahamian summers are generally warm and sometimes rainy, with daytime temperatures reaching about 89.7°F. The low season lasts from June to November.

-Read on to find out more about the best time to visit, and what to expect!
+Read on to find out more about the best time to travel to the Bahamas, and what to expect when you get there!

 In this article on the Sandals Blog: